jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 I did not mention the business side of things.
 It’s vital to create a sustainable solution, and that requiers people getting paid for what they create.
 I hope that people will get paid for the books they publish — and I hope that I’ll be able to publish and read them too.

 In the long run, even the standard development needs to become sustainable, but that’s not a problem to tackle right now.
-(I’m going to establish a crowdfunding platform for my own work, but that might not cover all that’s needed for next-book, even in the short term.)
+(I’m going to try to establish a funding platform for my own work, but that might not cover all that’s needed for next-book, even in the short term.)

 ## Credit

 I’m mostly to blame for the development of next-book in the last two years.
 It would be much harder without support from [Nová beseda][beseda] publishing house, and it would not exist without a very intensive first six months of idea development with [Ivana Lukeš Rybanská](https://twitter.com/ifcen).
 Thanks!

-[e-mail]: mailto:honza.martinek@gmail.com
+[e-mail]: mailto:info@jan-martinek.com